 Once the competition results are announced, the LGBTQ Center will process and confirm the transfer of funds via email with the faculty member and departmental administrative officer.

-Questions regarding the Tagliabue Faculty Research Award should be directed to Sivagami Subbaraman, Director, LGBTQ Resource Center: sivagami.subbaramanATgeorgetown.edu.
+Questions regarding the Tagliabue Research Award should be directed to Sivagami Subbaraman, Special Assistant to the VPSA & Director, LGBTQ Resource Center: sivagami.subbaramanATgeorgetown.edu.